← Back to home

 SocialWhat we do together — mind, ethics, belief, and the architecture of human life.

-As you play, The Polymath assigns you a classification — an archetype that names who you are as a thinker.
+As your effective scores grow, The Polymath assigns you an archetype — a name for the kind of thinker your shape suggests.
 The Naturalist.
 The Strategist.
 The Tapestrist.
-The Polymath itself, the apex: balanced mastery across all five pillars.
+The Polymath itself, the apex.

 Your archetype evolves through five levels as your knowledge grows.
 The label you start with is rarely the one you end with.

 The game is always free.
-An account unlocks your Skill Tree, your classification, your stats, your streaks, and your groups.
+An account unlocks your radar, your classification, your stats, your streaks, and your groups.

 The fun is free.
 The mirror costs an email address.